Skip to content

 Scientists first recognized tektites as distinct geological objects in the late 1700s.
 Their glassy texture and unusual shapes attracted attention, leading to early hypotheses about their formation.

-Austrian geologist Franz Eduard Suess was instrumental in the study of tektites; his work in the early 20th century laid the foundations for understanding their terrestrial origins linked to meteorite impacts.
+Austrian geologist Franz Eduard Suess was instrumental in studying tektites; his work in the early 20th century laid the foundations for understanding their terrestrial origins linked to meteorite impacts.

 Cultural Uses

-In some cultures, tektites are believed to have psychic abilities, enhance communication and provide clarity of thought, cementing their status not just as curiosities of the natural world but as objects with metaphysical properties.
+In some cultures, tektites are believed to have psychic abilities, enhance communication and provide clarity of thought, cementing their status as curiosities of the natural world and as objects with metaphysical properties.
 Their continued use in crystal therapy testifies to their enduring cultural significance.

 Tektite Metaphysical Properties